utkusen/urlhunter/README.md

 ### How?

-A group named [URLTeam](https://archiveteam.org/index.php?title=URLTeam) (kudos to them) brute forcing the URL shortener services and publishing matched results on a daily basis. urlhunter downloads their [collections](https://archive.org/details/UrlteamWebCrawls) and lets you analyze them.
+A group named [URLTeam](https://archiveteam.org/index.php?title=URLTeam) (kudos to them) are brute forcing the URL shortener services and publishing matched results on a daily basis. urlhunter downloads their [collections](https://archive.org/details/UrlteamWebCrawls) and lets you analyze them.

 # Installation